 Our Strategic Vision

-Our first step was an assessment of community needs.
+United Way and our community began the transition to this work with an assessment of community needs.
 "Life in the Capital Region: 2014 Assessment of Our Community" examined the changing demographics and health and human service needs through the lens of health, education, income and basic needs.
-After reviewing the findings of this assessment, our board of directors identified and approved the following critical areas of focus to drive our work over the coming years:
+After reviewing the findings of this assessment, our board of directors identified the most pressing local needs to drive the focus of our work:

 - Education – Disparities in school readiness and school achievement.